 2. Go back to school with the Lifelong Learning Plan

-Not only can an RRSP be used for retirement or to buy your first home, it can also be used to fund your or your spouse’s education under the Lifelong Learning Plan.
-Similar to the Home Buyer’s Plan, any withdrawals for the purpose of training or education are tax free, provided you use the government form RC96.
+You can also use an RRSP to fund your or your spouse’s education under the Lifelong Learning Plan.
+Similar to the Home Buyer’s Plan, any withdrawals for the purpose of training or education are tax free.
+This is, provided you use the government form RC96.

-Zoe took a six-month leave of absence from work to upgrade her education, and decided to borrow the annual maximum of $10,000 for two years from her RRSP, for a total of $20,000, to pay for it.
+As an example, let's say Zoe takes a six-month leave of absence from work to upgrade her education.
+She decides to borrow the annual maximum of $10,000 for two years from her RRSP.
+So she'll have to pay back, a total of $20,000.
 She must repay her RRSP over a period of no more than 10 years ($2,000 per year).
-If she misses an annual payment, that amount will be added to her income for that year and thus be taxed at her marginal tax rate.
-And again, she will miss out on the tax-sheltered growth that the $20,000 would have earned had she left it in her plan.
+What happens if she misses an annual payment?
+Then that amount will be added to her income for that year and she'll be taxed at her marginal tax rate.
+And again, she'll miss out on the tax-sheltered growth that the $20,000 would have earned had she left it in her plan.